hwayne/learntla/content/tla/functions.md

 {{%/q %}}

 {{% q %}}
-`EXTENDS Sequence` gives you the `Seq(S)` operator, which gives you the set of all sequences with a range in S. Unfortunately, you can't actually use this operator, since it will crash TLC.
+`EXTENDS Sequences` gives you the `Seq(S)` operator, which gives you the set of all sequences with a range in S. Unfortunately, you can't actually use this operator, since it will crash TLC.
 So let's make some better versions.
 First, write an operator that returns a tuple of N copies of a set.
 For example `Op(S, 3) == S \X S \X S`.

 {{% ans tup %}}
 `Tup(S, n) == [1..n -> S]`